 Facebook Messenger (a) lets you send private messages to individual friends or small groups.

-Messenger works like email, so conversations don't appear in your Timeline for others to see.
+Messenger works like email, so conversations don't appear on your Facebook page for others to see.

 I don't always want people to 'see' me when I'm using Facebook